Indexes (Sidekick Version 1.x)¶

 Sidekick provides the ability to load the indexes defined in an Indexing Suite to the set of indexes for the current binary.
 To load an Indexing Suite, perform the following steps:

-• From the Sidekick Indexes sidebar, click on the hamburger menu and select Load Indexing Suite...
+- From the Sidekick Indexes sidebar, click on the hamburger menu and select

-• In the Load Indexing Suite dialog, from the Suite: column, select the Indexing Suite you want to load
+column, select the Indexing Suite you want to load - In the

-• In the Indexers: column, select the set of indexes you want to load.
-By default, all indexes in the suite are selected.
+column, select the set of indexes you want to load.
+By default, all indexes in the suite are selected. - Click

 Note